ssvat/Fortran/writeup.md

 The new pipeline is starting form cell called "# Corrected image processing pipeline".
 After several methods are tested, My strategy is as follows:
 When there is large deviation between the current and previous frame, several sanity checks (especially for windows) are done; bad current frame is discarded and characteristics from the previous frame are used.
+I also generate a shorter output where the bad frame occurs and confirm those bad frames disappear after implmenting the new pipeline.

 #### Here's a [link to my video result](./project_video_out_final.mp4).